Use and Security of Information Systems

 Common courtesy, spell check, and avoiding formatting

-• Avoid uncommon fonts as the recipient may not have the designated font and the email will display completely different from the way it appears in your system
+• Avoid uncommon fonts as the recipient may not have the designated font and the email will display completely differently from the way it appears in your system.

-• If you wouldn't put it in bold or red in a formal letter do not do it in an email.
+If you would not put it in bold or red in a formal letter do not do it in an email.

 Subject field:

-• Be short and concise in the subject field to indicate clearly what email is about.
+Be short-and-concise in the subject field to indicate clearly what the email is about.
 This will also determine if your email will be opened.

 Attachments: